sujjeee/gemai/README.md

 # GemAI - Free ChatBot CLI 🤖
-Introducing GemAI, a command-line interface (CLI) AI ChatBot powered by Google's Gemini API.
-Engage in natural language conversations with ease and convenience.
+`GemAI` is a command-line interface (CLI) `AI ChatBot` that uses `Google’s Gemini` API to generate natural language responses.
+You can chat with GemAI about anything, from images to documents, and have fun and engaging conversations.

 ## Quick Demo
 https://github.com/sujjeee/gemai/assets/101963203/461c7675-33ad-4a91-a98a-ff8a2f29d8f6